🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 How to record through Zencastr

-Step 3: Hit Record and Capture Separate Tracks
+Step 3: Press Record

-Click the red record button to start.
+Press the red record button and start your intro.

-How to Use Zencastr AI-Powered Editing
+How to Use Zencastr AI-Powered Editor

 Here’s how to use it step by step.